-The best way to use our natural supplement for sleep is to take it with a glass of 20 to 30 minutes before you go to bed.
+The best way to use our natural supplement for sleep is to take it with a glass of water, 20 to 30 minutes before you go to bed.
 And then do the following:

 - Put your mobile on silent and away from your fidgety hands.

 - Clear your mind by meditating or by reading a book (a real book, not Kindle).

 - Avoid T.V., phones, or anything with a bright screen.

 - Exercise if you can.

 - Don’t eat a big meal before bed.

 - Cut the obvious, sugar, caffeine, any stimulant.

 - Do the deep breathing exercise for sleep.